Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-PZLgmrsMIlc.md

 ### Transcript

-> all fuels for the chainsaw and jetpack win that would be dope, we've said for a long time that we probably do that i don't know when though
+> all fuels for the chainsaw and jetpack win that would be dope, we've said for a long time that we probably do that I don't know when though